 The lips, cheeks and tongue may also become irritated for one to two weeks as they become accustomed to the surface of the braces.
 You can put wax on the braces to lessen this.
 We’ll show you how!

 Sometimes headgear discomfort is caused by not wearing the headgear correctly.
-Please refer to the instructions provided by your orthodontist.
+Please refer to the instructions provided by your orthodontist in Alpharetta.
 If the face-bow is bent and does not fit in the tubes, please call our office for assistance.
 Surprisingly, the headgear gets more comfortable as it’s worn more frequently, so please make sure you’re getting in the prescribed number of hours.

 If your appliance is poking you, place wax on the offending part of your appliance and call our office.

 Using a tweezer, try to put your wire back into place.
 If doing this and using wax doesn’t help, as a last resort use a small fingernail clipper to clip the wire behind the last tooth to which it is securely fastened.
 If your discomfort continues, place wax on it.

 If you are not cautious with our eating advice and decide to test the limits of the bonding material that holds the braces on your teeth, a brace may loosen.
 If your bracket or band is still attached to the wire, you should leave it in place and put wax on it.
 If the wire comes out entirely, wrap the bracket with a tissue and please it bring it to your appointment.

 Every effort is made to minimize any wire poking that may initially happen.
 Occasionally, though, the wire may shift.
 The initial wire that is place is very light and thin.
 To save you time from making a trip to the office and prolonged discomfort, you can usually just clip it yourself with a pair of sanitized nail clippers.
 Just let us know so that we are aware of the issue and if you were able to have it resolved.
 Using a pencil eraser, push the poking wire down or place wax on it to alleviate the discomfort.